• Skip to primary navigation

 Day 9: Western Thebes; the Queen’s Temple

 Today we will cross to Western Thebes early in the morning for a busy day of sightseeing.
 We will first stop at the Tombs of the Nobles.
 There is no electricity in the tombs.
 However, their custodians hold up mirrors to throw light onto walls painted with amazingly bright, lively scenes of everyday life in Egypt 3000 years ago.
 We drive on to the grand Temple of Queen Hatshepsut, and then to the Valley of the Kings.
-Here we will inspect several of the tombs, including that of Tut-ankh-amon (if it is open to visitors).
+Here we will inspect several of the tombs, including that of Tut-ankh-amun (if it is open to visitors).

 In the late afternoon, we will drive back into Luxor to visit the Luxor Temple, a magical location as twilight turns to darkness.
 Soon well-placed lights come on, showing the walls and statues of this well-preserved temple in full relief.